microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return a function that, when called with activity and attachment, will either return a function to render the attachment used by screen reader, or `false` if the attachment should not be rendered.
+This hook will return a function that, when called with activity and attachment, will either return a function to render the attachment used by screen reader, or `false` if the attachment should not be rendered.

 ## `useCreateAvatarRenderer`